One of Vancouver’s premier annual events is the Honda Celebration of Light fireworks competition in English Bay in the middle of the summer each year.

 Fireworks Competition Judging

-The main purpose of the Celebration of Light event is to “spark togetherness” and bring people together.
+The main purpose of the Celebration of Light event is to “spark togetherness”.
 It’s also a competition though, where the winning fireworks company gets valuable bragging rights to being the best.

 Each year three different pyrotechnic companies compete, and each evening the respective fireworks competitor is rated by a panel of judges.
 The criteria for judging are the following: